-The Missing In Action (MIA) Recovery and Identification Project (RIP) focuses on advancing the recovery of MIA's by involving an academic blend of knowledge and research as well as educating students in a number of scholarly disciplines.
+The University of Wisconsin Missing In Action (MIA) Recovery and Identification Project (commonly abbreviated as the UW MIA RIP) focuses on advancing the recovery of MIA service members by involving an academic blend of knowledge and research as well as educating students in a number of scholarly disciplines.
 Recent team tasking by the Defense POW/MIA Accounting Agency (DPAA) has been focused on the recovery and identification of World War II US Forces in the European Theater.

-Four primary scholarly disciplines are engaged in the discovery, careful exhumation, and the identification of remains: History, Archaeology, Forensics, and Genetic Analysis.
-Researchers, students, student veterans, and volunteers comprise a multi-disciplinary team to help accelerate the recovery of lost service members.
+Four primary scholarly disciplines are engaged in site survey, discovery, careful exhumation, and the identification of remains: History, Archaeology, Forensic Anthropology, and Genetic Analysis.
+Researchers, students, veterans, student-veterans, alumni, and volunteers comprise a multi-disciplinary team to help accelerate the recovery of lost service members.

 In 2014 the Center helped identify the remains of Private First Class (Pfc.)
 Lawrence S. Gordon, a Canadian who enlisted in the United States Army, was killed in action on August 13th, 1944 in northern France (Falaise Pocket, Normandy) and buried as an American unknown, but whose remains were later re-interred, misidentified as a German soldier's, and consequently buried in a German cemetary.

 The project's primary goal is to identify new tactics and technologies to enhance the recovery and identification process and apply these technologies with the development of new protocols.

 Donations to the UW-Madison MIA Recovery and Identification Project are tax deductible and are welcomed: http://www.supportuw.org/giveto/MIARecoveryProject